-Also make sure to do at least one boat tour – since Interlaken is located in between two lakes (Lake Brienz and Lake Thun), it is almost difficult to decide which boat tour is better.
+Also, make sure to do at least one boat tour – since Interlaken is located between two lakes (Lake Brienz and Lake Thun), it is almost difficult to decide which boat tour is better.

 Day 5 of Switzerland Itinerary 7 days – Head to Basel

-Basel is divided in two parts: the large town (Gross Basel) where you will find the railway station, and the small town (Klein Basel), on the other side of the Rhine.
+Basel is divided into two parts: the large town (Gross Basel) where you will find the railway station, and the small town (Klein Basel), on the other side of the Rhine.

 It can be visited in a day if you decide to stick to the main sights, but we assure you that you won’t be disappointed.